atharavtyagi/Finora/README.md

 - **Vibrant Gradients**: Indigo and Violet accents for primary actions.
 - **Typography**: Utilizing the 'Outfit' and 'Inter' font families for a professional fintech feel.

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----

-Built with ❤️ by [Your Name]